cmcconnell1/policy-as-code/README.md

 A comprehensive Policy-as-Code framework for enforcing security, compliance, and cost governance across AWS and Azure using **Open Policy Agent (OPA)** and **Rego**.

-Designed for **financial services** and banking institutions, with built-in compliance controls for SOX, PCI-DSS, and FFIEC.
+Designed for **financial services** and banking institutions, with built-in compliance controls for SOX, PCI-DSS, FFIEC, and GLBA.

 **Status**: Production-ready MVP with comprehensive policies and automated testing